hashicorp/terraform-provider-vault/website/docs/r/ssh_secret_backend_role.html.md

 * `allowed_critical_options` - (Optional) Specifies a comma-separated list of critical options that certificates can have when signed.

 * `allowed_domains` - (Optional) The list of domains for which a client can request a host certificate.

+* `cidr_list` - (Optional) The comma-separated string of CIDR blocks for which this role is applicable.

 * `allowed_extensions` - (Optional) Specifies a comma-separated list of extensions that certificates can have when signed.